It's a Wonderful Life (album): Composition

 It’s a Wonderful Life is generally considered to be indie rock, slowcore, and art rock, but also includes many significant elements of chamber pop ("Gold Day", "More Yellow Birds"), shoegaze and dream pop ("Piano Fire", "King of Nails", "Comfort Me"), chamber music ("It's a Wonderful Life", "Devil's New", "Babies on the Sun") and even industrial ("Dog Door").

 Sonic Cinema

-All of the album's songs were made into music videos by various filmmakers, such as the Quay Brothers, Garine Torossian, Grant Gee, and Guy Maddin.
+All of the album's songs were made into music videos by various filmmakers, such as the Brothers Quay, Garine Torossian, Grant Gee, and Guy Maddin.
 These became the subject of the October 26, 2001, episode of the Sundance Channel series Sonic Cinema.

 The Sonic Cinema: Sparklehorse episode included the following music videos, with their respective directors or talent.